tinabyte/tinabyte/README.md

 I am an incoming software engineer at [@Apple](https://www.apple.com/) on Productivity Apps team & Computer Science Student at [@University of Florida](https://www.ufl.edu/).

-When I am not *programming*, you can find me rock climbing, video editing, drawing pixel art, hiking, or making tech-related content (50K+ followers and more).
+When I am not *programming*, you can find me rock climbing, video editing, drawing pixel art, hiking

 #### Follow  my on github and linkedin (^_−)−☆